garageScript/c0d3/README.md

 After functional tests are ran, videos of browser UI interactions and failed test snapshots can be viewed at `https://your-client-url.c0d3.com/functional` or `http://localhost:9643/functional`

+#### Cypress Browser Mode
+If working on local computer, tests can be ran in the chrome browser by following the below steps:

+1. Run express server `supervisor Server/app.js`
+2. Run webpack server `yarn start`
+3. Run cypress server `yarn run cypress:open`
+4. Navigate to cypress pop-up window and click on the specific test
+5. Watch/Interact with new chrome browser dedicated for functional testing

 ## Databases